 The mountain dwarves

-- Ability Scores: Strength score increases by 2.
+- Ability Scores: Another score increases by 2 (usually Strength).

 Dwarven Armor Training.
-The martial culture of mountain dwarves provide them with proficiency with light and medium armor.
+The martial culture of mountain dwarves commonly provides them with proficiency with light and medium armor, but some focus instead on a simple (or martial) weapon, or on a tool, instead of any of those armor proficiencies.

 Haarkengar, the hill dwarves